How Much Does a Professional Translation Cost?

-Another case, when additional charge can be applied, includes PDF files.
+Another case, when the additional charges can be applied, includes PDF files.
 In this case, translation service providers have to process and make documents for translation or offer DTP service after translation.

 5. Rates vary depending on service level: Some companies offer translation services performed by non-professional translators; people who understand the languages but are doing the work to improve their income.
 This is a standard exercise of some of the online translation companies.
-This sort of service is low cost.
+This sort of service is at a low cost.
 UTS only hire and work with certified, expert translators.
-At the highest end of the service level ranking are translations which are analyzed by a second translator to assure high quality.
+At the highest end of the, service level ranking are translations that are analyzed by a second translator to assure high quality.